Over the last few months, I’ve tried 13 different masks on my hair, and here’s what I learned:

 This is the most intensive and deeply moisturizing hair mask I’ve used so far.
 It leaves your hair feeling smooth as silk!

 It’s also sulfate-free, which makes it an excellent mask for keratin and color-treated hair.

-The Gisou honey-infused hair mask doesn’t just give moisture back – it also protects and strengthens strands from heat damage.
+The Gisou honey-infused hair mask doesn’t just give moisture back – it also protects and strengthens your strands against heat damage.

 Enriched with Wildflower Beeswax, Honey, minerals, vitamins, amino acids, and antioxidants, this product packs a solid punch of goodness into the hair.

 The only problem is: The price will make you weep!

 The Moroccanoil intense mask is perfect for hydrating dry and thick textured hair.

 With its antioxidant-rich argan oil extracts, Linseed extracts, and Shea butter, this product can heal your hair from the rigors of daily stressors like heat styling and chemical treatments.

 Always wash your hair first before applying a hair mask.

 It’s a crucial step that helps the nourishing ingredients penetrate and work from the hair’s core to revitalize and strengthen the strands.